-5. CULTURAL AND INDIVIDUAL DIVERSITY: cultural awareness, effects of cultural considerations on clinical activities Aware of impact of own feelings, behavior and cultural values on client behavior Demonstrates knowledge about the nature and impact of diversity in different clinical situations Works effectively with diverse others in assessment, treatment and consultation Understands cultural background in client's presentation and incorporates this understanding in conceptualization and treatment plan Comn nents: ETHICAL AND LEGAL STANDARDS: knowledge of legal, ethical, and professional standards, adherence to ethical principles and guidelines Demonstrates knowledge of ethical/professional codes, standards and guidelines Recognizes and understands the ethical and legal issues across range of professional activities at the internship site Seeks appropriate information and consultation when faced with ethical issues Keeps client information (written and verbal) confidential and secure Understands and maintains appropriate professional boundaries 7.
-SUPERVISION: theories and methods of supervision, effective use of supervision Demonstrates knowledge of literature on supervision Demonstrates knowledge of how supervision responds appropriately to individual and cultural differences Comes to supervision and other meetings prepared and with necessary materials Works collaboratively with supervisor Self-reflects and self-evaluates regarding clinical skills and role within internship site, and willing to admit mistakes

-Accept supervisory input and shows evidence of incorporating feedback and new ideas

-Exhibits appropriately incre eased autonomy over the course of the year
+5. CULTURAL AND INDIVIDUAL DIVERSITY: cultural awareness,

+effects of cultural considerations on clinical activities Aware of impact of own feelings, behavior and cultural values on client behavior Demonstrates knowledge about the nature and impact of diversity in different clinical situations Works effectively with diverse others in assessment, treatment and consultation Understands cultural background in client's presentation and incorporates this understanding in conceptualization and treatment plan Average Score Comments: 6.
+ETHICAL AND LEGAL STANDARDS: knowledge of legal, ethical, and professional standards, adherence to ethical principles and guidelines Demonstrates knowledge of ethical/professional codes, standards and guidelines Recognizes and understands the ethical and legal issues across range of professional activities at the internship site Seeks appropriate information and consultation when faced with ethical issues Keeps client information (written and verbal) confidential and secure Understands and maintains appropriate professional boundaries m ents: PERVISION: theories and methods of supervision, effective use of sup pervision Demonstrates knowledge of literature on supervision Demonstrates knowledge of how supervision responds appropriately to individual and cultural differences Comes to supervision and other meetings prepared and with necessary materials Works collaboratively with supervisor Self-reflects and self-evaluates regarding clinical skills and role within internship site, and willing to admit mistakes Accept supervisory input and shows evidence of incorporating feedback and new ideas Exhibits appropriately increased autonomy over the course of the year Average Score omm ents: